Posh007/sql-challenge/README.md

+#  sql-challenge
-#  sql-challenge:  Employee Database: A Mystery in Two Parts
+#  Employee Database: A Mystery in Two Parts

 ## Background